SajalNeetable/leadiq-landing-page/LeadIQ/ClientApp/src/blogs/2019-01-02-how-to-make-friends-in-sales.md

 * _Sidenote: This objection is the most annoying.
 What more do you want.
 I literally gave you everything, I even read case studies to help put you to sleep, but sure I’ll send you a packet with more information. _

+Every single one of these objections basically stated “Who are you?” or “How can I be so sure you aren’t scamming me?”

+In one case, a marijuana dispensary in Seattle yelled over and over “Yo whose mans is this?”
+Basically, they looked at me as another salesman selling them a product because it suited our needs.
+After seeing this, I realized I needed to change the way of my approach.
+I needed to find a way to install trust with the potential client.

+## Lasting Friendships:

+I reversed engineered the concept of trust and purchasing habits, I saw two different traits:
+People create decisions based on emotions.
+E.G. I bought Ballpark Hot Dogs because Michael Jordan told me to.
+I want to be like Mike.

+People trust their friends.
+E.G. Based off high praise, I bought tickets to see Batman Vs. Superman.
+Sidenote: Movie was so bad, it completely ruined our friendship.

+Fundamentally, if I were to befriend each client, gain their trust, I can then create a sense of urgency to buy this product to help their business.
+The issue was I didn’t know how to build quick friendships, all of my friendships happened over time through very calculated lies.

+After a great deal of research, I realized friendships happens when you connect over something of similar interest.
+Then I remembered how my girlfriend and I created our first connection, over comedy.
+To be frank, I discussed my love for all things comedy and she discussed her love for Hasan Minhaj.